The Nuclear Industry Today

 World consumption and production

-We expect existing primary production to decrease over the next decade, reaching 125 million pounds by 2022, which highlights the need for new primary supply.
+We expect existing primary production to decrease over the next decade, falling to 120 million pounds by 2023 and highlighting the need for new primary supply.

-We expect world consumption for UF6 and natural UO2 conversion services to increase by about 3% in 2013.
+We expect world consumption for conversion services to increase similar to uranium consumption.

-The Ux estimate for global spot market sales in 2012 is about 43 million pounds, significantly lower than in previous years.
-Utilities were responsible for over 45% of the purchases.
-Traders and financial players were also participants, taking advantage of the lower spot prices to make opportunistic purchases.
+The Ux estimate for global spot market sales in 2013 is about 50 million pounds, similar to previous years.
+Utilities and traders were responsible for the majority of the purchases, taking advantage of the lower spot prices to make opportunistic purchases.